 When visiting DMOZ forums we’ve seen a few postings in their general forums.
-About web admins freaking out on them because their content was not published immediately.
-People which practically volunteer their time to update the database are abused like this on a daily bases.
+About web-admins freaking out on them because their content was not published immediately.
+People who practically volunteer their time to update the database are abused like this on a daily bases.
 Which we suppose this is one problem with dealing with a human editable database.
-That you have to deal with humans rather then shouting at an anonymous cloud.
+That you have to deal with humans rather than shouting at an anonymous cloud.
 There are some underlying attitudes about the abuse that happens which would drive anyone into the dirt.
 It sucks but this is just an observation noted purely off of their forums that must be mentioned.

 Dead?
 No, dark.
 There’s a difference.

 We won’t be like other bloggers and cry (DMOZ IS DEAD!!!
 OHH NOEZ!) because there’s always a possibility that another server or even Mozilla themselves that can rightfully take their database back from AOL as a welcome edition.
 Although understand that the directory system was Open-Source and that someone else can easily revive the project under another name if AOL wants to be a group of ass-hats with the domain name.
 Currently, DMOZ has gone dark.
 If their status changes then I will update this blog article.

 - As this article is getting published there is already tweets about people setting up mirrors which is the easy part since the database itself was all open source feel free to check it out at http://www.freemoz.org/ .
 The real hard part is getting an administrative team together to actually build/update the database.

 - Also, http://dmoztools.net/ is another site which is hosting the database in a read-only fashion, no entries will be added or removed until an infrastructure is put into place.